 Darrell Norris’s life was changed as a student at Jackson College.
 As vice president of finance, he works to ensure that future students have that same opportunity!
 Darrell oversees the College’s finances and the business office, managing everything from student account to payroll to payment of outside vendors, as well as government reporting.
 He also uses his finance skills to help in the community.

 As Vice President of Diversity, Equity & Belonging & Chief Diversity Officer at Jackson College, Lee Hampton helps with many aspect of multicultural programming, multicultural community relations and minority student recruitment.
 He’s seen minority enrollment increase, student groups formed and community events such as the Dr. Martin Luther King Jr. Celebrations grow.
 Lee enjoys connecting with students and the community.
 He has made presentations at the state and national levels.

-Jason Valente, president of the Jackson College Foundation, wants to help students find success.
+Jason Valente, former president of the Jackson College Foundation, wants to help students find success.
 The Foundation and Office of Advancement comprise the fund-raising and legislative affairs arm of the College, working with donors, alumni and friends to help support student scholarships and College initiatives.
-Valente provides leadership over the Foundation, and the W.J.
-Maher Campus.
 He enjoys the opportunity to change students’ lives.

 Nancy Miller worked at the College from 2009-2013 and was recognized for her work as executive dean of students and quality and institutional research & effectiveness.
 She provided oversight for student services, academic advising, financial aid, registration and records, housing, athletics, and institutional research & effectiveness efforts, such as the student ombudsman.
 She enjoyed the opportunities to build supportive relationships with students.